robreris/k8s-arc-test/README.md

 - Overriding `ACCOUNT_ID` ensures generated ESO IAM policy/trust and annotations target the intended account.
 - Files under `eso/` and `clustersecretstore-aws.yaml` are generated or overwritten by Make targets.
 - Ensure `aws` default region matches `AWS_REGION` or pass `AWS_REGION=...` to Make.
-- If `sm-validate` complains about the PEM format, re-check the secret contents and quoting.
-- The GitHub App needs **Repository** Actions:Read-only and Metadata:Read-only and **Organization** Self-hosted runners: Read and write permissions.
 - When you configure GitHub Actions workflows, ensure 'runs-on' is set to whatever you've specified as **RUNNER_SET_NAME** in the Makefile.

 For day‑to‑day, `make up` is the fastest path from empty to functional ARC runners on EKS.
 Adjust variables as needed per environment.